acidanthera/AirportBrcmFixup/README.md

 - AirportBrcmFixup + FakePCIID + FakePCIID_Broadcom_WiFi.kext

 #### Boot-args
-- `brcmfx-country=XX` changes the country code to XX (US, CN, #a, ...), also can be injected via DSDT or Properties → DeviceProperties
+- `brcmfx-country=XX` changes the country code to XX (US, CN, #a, ...), also can be injected via DSDT or Properties → DeviceProperties in bootloader
 - `-brcmfxdbg` turns on debugging output
 - `-brcmfxbeta` enables loading on unsupported osx
 - `-brcmfxoff` disables kext loading